Dery047/user_registration_Api/Readme.md

 | POST   | `/api/token/refresh/` | Refresh access token               |
 | POST   | `/api/token/verify/`  | Verify if a token is still valid   |

 Note: The password field is visible in the DRF browsable API and may also appear in browser autocomplete.
-In a real-world frontend, it will be rendered as a hidden password field.
+In a real-world frontend, it would be rendered as a hidden password field.

 ---